 Dr. Samantha N. Sheppard is an Associate Professor of Cinema and Media Studies in the Department of Performing and Media Arts at Cornell University in Ithaca, NY.
-She is also the Faculty Director of Cornell's Mellon Mays Undergraduate Fellowship Program.
 In 2021, she was named an Academy Film Scholar by the Academy of Motion Picture Arts and Sciences.

 A cinema and media studies scholar, professor, and writer, her research interests include Black cultural production and production cultures, African American representation in cinema, sports films, and feminist media studies.